 There are three main factors that will drive this change.
 Two of them I have just mentioned: people and technology.
 The third is often overlooked and it is by far the most relevant when we have conversations around event design for 2019.
 It’s tolerance.
 I don’t mean tolerance in the traditional sense, but in fact, what type of experiences our audiences are willing to tolerate.
-We live in a world of immersive, personalized experienced, fueled and enhanced by technology with brands and experiences, designers falling over themselves to impress an experience mad demographic.
+We live in a world of immersive, personalized experienced, fueled and enhanced by technology with brands and experiences, designers falling all over themselves to impress an experience-mad demographic.
 This volume of experiences available is making the millennials event connoisseurs, and this poses a problem for event designers.

 Our content needs to become modular, adaptable and even changeable mid-event.

 We are going to begin seeing voice search and virtual assistants into event design.
 By 2020 over half of all searches will be performed by voice search, and 20% will be performed without any screen at all.
 Touch screen agendas and info points are on the way out and we need to understand now how we design engaging content that operates via voice and AI.

 All event designers must also keep a close eye on the rise of influencer marketing.
 This is not just a digital phenomenon.
 Last year, Paris Fashion Week opened their show with all the high-end designers you would expect, only the models were YouTube and Instagram influencers.
 Using these guys instead of models more than tripled Paris Fashion Week’s engagement from the previous year, not to mention the increased reach accessing all the followers simultaneously as content was drip fed post-event.
 With marketers reporting influencer-lead campaigns on Instagram being 90% more effective, and utilizing peer influences at internal events amplifying reach across businesses by 561%, we need to ensure this is in our strategy for 2019 event design.
 Deploying faceless, brand henchmen to do our dirty work won’t cut it with our new expert audience.